Step 1 Print the plan in your selected scale

 Use glue to fasten the roof to your building and hold the roof in place with small clamps or rubber bands until dry

-Step 9 -Optional: Spray Fixative to protect your model from eventual fading.
+Optional: Spray Fixative to protect your model from eventual fading.

 A Fixative such as Krylon Matte Overspray offers smudge protection, and also protects from eventual fade that inkjet ink can be subject to from UV light.